monleon96/kika/docs/source/user_guide/tutorials/input_files.rst

 Creating New Materials
 ----------------------

-You can create new materials from scratch using the MCNPy API:
+You can create new materials from scratch using the KIKA API:

 .. code-block:: python

-   from mcnpy.input.material import Mat, Materials
+   from kika.input.material import Mat, Materials

    # Create a new material - water (H2O)
    water = Mat(id=100, nlib="80c")